Fokke-/vue-bartender.js/README.md

-# Bartender.js for Vue
+# Bartender.js plugin for Vue 3

-This package contains Vue 3 components for [Bartender.js](https://www.npmjs.com/package/@fokke-/bartender.js), providing an easy way to use the library in your Vue application.
+This package contains Vue 3 plugin and components for [Bartender.js](https://www.npmjs.com/package/@fokke-/bartender.js), providing an easy way to use the library in your Vue application.

-Bars will be teleported as direct children of the main component, so you can define your bars per router view, for example.

 ## Requirements

-- Vue >=3.2.0
+- Vue >=3.5.0

 ## Installation